sndnv/stasis/deployment/dev/README.md

 ```

 By default, Docker images for `identity`, `identity-ui`, `server`, `client` and `client-cli` will be generated; they are
-necessary for running the services in the provided `docker-compose.yml` file.
+necessary for running the services in the provided `docker-compose.yml` files.

 #### `generate_device_secret.py`